paugier/nbabel/py/vector.md

 should return `[1, 1, 0, 0]`.
 Moreover, Vectors should have a `copy` method.

-### Compatibility with Numpy
+## Comparison and compatibility with Numpy

+`vecpy` would be much simpler than Numpy and targets specifically alternative PyPy implementations with a JIT.
+The goal is only to provide an efficient container for computationally intensive tasks in pure Python codes.

+Numpy arrays can't contain Python objects continuously in memory.
+Moreover, Numpy uses the CPython C API so that it's very difficult (or impossible) for alternative Python interpreters to strongly accelerate Numpy codes.

-It should be easy and very efficient to transform vectors of simple numerical types into contiguous Numpy arrays (and inversely).
+It should be easy and very efficient (without copy) to convert vectors of simple numerical types into contiguous Numpy arrays (and inversely).

 ## Notes on a possible implementation

-Unfortunately, I don't think this can be implemented in Python.
+Unfortunately, I don't think this extension can be implemented in Python.
 I guess one could use RPython but the resulting extensions would only be usable with PyPy.
 Using C with the standard CPython C-API would be terrible in terms of performance for PyPy and other alternative implementations.
 I guess it would make sense to use Cython with a backend using HPy.
 However, HPy is still in the early stages of development and this Cython backend targetting the HPy API is just mentionned in some HPy documents.
 It could be interesting to try to implement the core of such extension in C using the HPy API.

 - Could it be possible with HPy to tell the PyPy JIT how to accelerate code using `Vector`?
-Or would we need to modify PyPy JIT?
+Or would we need to also modify PyPy JIT?

 - Could we use `memcpy` in `__modify_from__` to copy the data of an object?